api3dao/signed-api/packages/pusher/README.md

 "airnodeWalletMnemonic": "${WALLET_MNEMONIC}"
 ```

+##### `stage`

+An identifier of the deployment stage.
+This is used to distinguish between different deployments of pusher, for example
+`dev`, `staging` or `production`.
+The stage value can have 256 characters at maximum and can only include lowercase
+alphanumeric characters and hyphens.

 ##### `rateLimiting`

 Configuration for rate limiting OIS requests.
 Rate limiting can be configured for each OIS separately.
 For example: